 Warning (kidding but not really): Do not attempt without a stand mixer.
 Unless you have arms of steel, but even then you'll be in pain.
 This requires 20 straight minutes of vigorous whipping which makes your arm hurt even if you're using a handheld mixer (but it will do in a pinch).

-If you make this french silk pie, please leave us a star rating at the bottom of the page!
+If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
-Happy baking!
+And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!

 French Silk Pie